Summary

 This trail starts at Sand Mountain parking area.
 It follows South Sand Mountain trail, Ground Oak trail, a brief section on Sand Mountain road, uses part of Horse Path trail, and returns to South Sand Mountain trail via Faust Valley trail and Link Trail.

-Distance is 4.5 miles, elevation of about 500 feet up and down, expect about 1.5 hours at a walk.
+Distance is 4.5 miles, elevation change of 500 feet (1000 feet up/down combined), expect about 1.5 hours at a walk.
 There are a couple significant climbs early on if you go in the direction shown, including a long slog up to Sand Mountain road; you will be glad when they are behind you!

 Live map link